gianga/EJ-AQ/README.md

 Please attribute the use of this data to:

 Giang A, Castellani K. 2020.
-Data Files: Cumulative air pollution indicators highlight unique patterns of injustice in urban Canada
+Data Files: Cumulative air pollution indicators highlight unique patterns of injustice in urban Canada.
+DOI: 10.5281/zenodo.4007392

 Underlying air pollution data should be attributed to: